 One frequently used procedure for non-obstructive azoospermia is micro-TESE, in which a reproductive urologist finds and retrieves sperm using an operating microscope.

-Watch this video to learn about the in-office microsurgery procedures Dr. Coward performs at Atlantic Reproductive Specialist:
+Watch this video to learn about the in-office microsurgery procedures Dr. Coward performs at Atlantic Reproductive Medicine:

 Treatments for Male Infertility